devinbost/pulsar_workshop/scenarios/kafka-s4k/pubsub-basic/README.md

 # 3. Deploy Pulsar Resources

 In Pulsar, a Kafka topic is backed by a Pulsar topic.
-In this scenario, the following default Pulsar resources need to be deployed first before running the scenario:
+In this demo, the following default Pulsar resources need to be deployed first before running the demo:

 * **tenant**: `msgenrich`
 * **namespace**: `testns`
 * **topics**:
    * `msgenrich/testns/kafka_pubsub`

-Please **NOTE** that the creation of the above Pulsar resources is done via the `deploy.sh` scrip. (see [Deploy a Scenario](../../../Deploy.Scenario.md) document for more details)
+Please **NOTE** that the creation of the above Pulsar resources is done via the `deploy.sh` scrip. (see [Deploy Demos](../../../Deploy.Demos.md) document for more details)

 ## 3.1.
 Kafka Topic Schema

 In Pulsar, the built-in schema registry can be used for Kafka topic schema management.
-In this scenario, both the message key and value use `STRING` as the underlying schema.
+In this demo, both the message key and value use `STRING` as the underlying schema.

 # 4. Execution Steps

 Let's assume the Pulsar cluster connection information is provided via the following file: `/tmp/client.conf`.

-1. Deploy the scenario specific resources
+1. Deploy the demo specific resources
 ```
 deploy.sh -cc /tmp/client.conf
 ```